venk120soft/DataStructures/README.md

 Console.WriteLine(numbers[0]); // prints 1
 Console.WriteLine(numbers[1]); // prints 2
 ```
 - LinkedList: LinkedList will be formed with the list of nodes.
-Each node have Data, address of previous node and adrress of next next node. it is a doubly linked list. and it is strongly typed Add/Remove will be easy O(1). but retrival takes long time as it has to go through all the elements
+Each node have Data and address of previous node then it is called single Linked list and If it also has adrress of next node then it is a doubly linked list.
+- it is strongly typed Add/Remove will be easy with O(1). but retrival takes long time as it has to go through all the elements
 ```javascript
 LinkedList<string> sentence = new LinkedList<string>(words);
 sentence.AddFirst("today");
 ```

 ## Stack(LIFO) and Queue(FIFO) can be easily implemented using the Arrays
 Arrays have below operations:
 - push => add new element to end of an array
 - pop => delete element from an end of an array
-- shift => delete element from start of an array. which first element
+- shift => delete element from start of an array. which is first element in an array

 #### => Stack is Last In First Out (LIFO) => last element is the first to pop out. we can use push and pop operations
 - push => add new element to end of stack